vishalkumar4mba/Development/README.md

 # Getting Started

 Welcome to your new project Dev CI CD.
-CI CD configured.
+Demo

 It contains these folders and files, following our recommended project layout: